 Although all of this learning influences certain preferences, it goes beyond developing a preference for spicy food.
 Nine months of molding and shaping are very consequential.
 A baby learns just as much from a mother’s stress levels and emotions during pregnancy.

 Another occurrence happened on September 11, 2001.
 Tens of thousands of people surrounded The World Trade center in New York City when it was attacked.
 Among the people physically and psychologically damaged by the attack, were approximately 1,700 pregnant women.
 Researchers examined a group of women who were pregnant during this event.
-A great amount of these women developed PTSD (post traumatic stress disorder) following the event and researchers discovered a biological marker of susceptibility to PTSD – an effect that was largely evident in babies whose mothers had experienced this horrific event in their third trimester.
-So, in effect, the mothers who developed PTSD had given this susceptibility to this condition to their fetuses who were still in the utero.
+A great amount of these women developed PTSD (post traumatic stress disorder) following the event and researchers discovered a biological marker of susceptibility to PTSD –an effect that was largely evident in babies whose mothers had experienced this horrific event in their third trimester.
+So, in effect, the mothers who developed PTSD had given the susceptibility to suffer this condition to their fetuses who were still in the utero.
 This stress syndrome occurs as a reaction to stress from harsh and largely damaging, unpredictable events.
-The person gains a heightened awareness of one’s surroundings, quickly responding to any potential danger that can harm them—so in this case, the response would be adaptive in certain circumstances, especially in dangerous environments.
-Mother’s warn their children of potential dangers, communicating “it’s a dangerous world and you must be careful.”
+The person gains a heightened awareness of one’s surroundings, quickly responding to any potential danger that can harm them.
+In this case, the response would be adaptive, especially in dangerous environments.
+So these mothers warned their children of potential dangers, communicating “it’s a dangerous world and you must be careful”.

-What an expecting woman encounters in her day by day, the air she breathes, the love she feels, the chemicals she is being exposed to, and the emotions she lives are shared.
-Her baby takes these maternal contributions, making them their own.
+What an expecting woman encounters in her day by day, the air she breathes, the love she feels, the chemicals she is being exposed to, and the emotions she lives are shared with her baby.
+They take these maternal contributions, making them their own.
 So how can we promote well being and health to the next generation?
-We must be aware that learning is essential – and it begins much earlier than previously thought.
+We must be aware that learning is essential –and it begins much earlier than previously thought.
 What does this mean?
 We can now analyze the tiny individual dots that create the larger image.
 We have begun to unravel the link between nature and nurture: how our environment can communicate with us and alter us, sometimes forever.
-Our DNA is a script, not a template, and how we frame the events in our lives can change the physical expression of cellular biology and this will give meaning to our lives and future generations.
+Our DNA is a script, not a template, and how we frame the events in our lives can change the physical expression of cellular biology, and this will give meaning to our lives and future generations.
 In other words, we have the power to compose biological unfoldings.
 This is powerful.

 I design, therefore I become.